KyleFontenot/ReviewMate-Gatsby/cms/blog/the-fy2022-ipps-final-rule-is-here.md

 **Left Atrial Appendage Closure (LAAC)**

 Three procedures codes that report LAAC with an open approach were inappropriately being assigned to MS-DRGs 250 and 251 for "Percutaneous Cardiovascular Procedures without coronary artery stent".
 The new MS-DRG assignment will be to 273 and 274 for "Percutaneous and Other Intracardiac Procedures".
 The new MS-DRG assignment will result in a higher weight and increased reimbursement for these types of patients.
-The procedu, and 630.re codes are:
+The procedure codes are:

+* 02L70CK - Occlusion of Left Atrial Appendage with Extraluminal Device, Open Approach
+* 02L70DK - Occlusion of Left Atrial Appendage with Intraluminal Device, Open Approach
+* 02L70ZK - Occlusion of Left Atrial Appendage, Open Approach

 **Atrial Fibrillation Ablation**